You read it right: PeekMed is now certified for European Union Medical Device regulation – EU MDR Directive, for short.

 PeekMed was already certified for MDD (often identified in technical documentation as CE marking).
 However, the requirements on this directive were not specifically tailored and updated to software, creating some gray areas in the law.
 MDR, for the first time, introduced the term Medical Device Software and extra requirements for it.

-“MDR was also a great achievement for us!
+“MDR was a great achievement for us!
 It’s an extremely specific validation that our efforts to build an orthopedic device capable to provide the necessary clinical evidence to surgeons.”, explains Sara Silva, Co-founder and Chief Quality Officer of PeekMed.

 “Before MDR, our enormous efforts to create and maintain a quality and safe medical device paid off huge!
 That ensured that our MDR compliance plan could run as smoothly as it did.”, Sara adds.